kniazkov/json/README.md

 In addition, modern Java development tools allow you to expand a JSON object in the IDE window as a drop-down list, which is very convenient for debugging.

+The class has the following methods, in addition to inherited methods:

+- `JsonElement getElement(String key)`

+    Returns a child element by its key.

+- `void addElement(String key, JsonElement elem)`

+    Makes a clone of a JSON element and adds new key-value pair to the object.
+    The element itself remains unchanged and further its modification will not affect the current tree.

+    The clone will have the correct relations with the sequence of parent nodes.
+    In this way, data consistency is always achieved.

+    "Data consistency" is such a clever phrase that should automatically make this project incredibly cool.

+However, if you need to fill the object with child elements, it is better to create them directly inside the object, instead of creating them separately and then adding them using the `addElement` method.
+This way you will avoid cloning operation.
+Here are the methods to do this:

+- `void addNull(String key)`

+    Creates a child element of type `null`.

+- `void addBoolean(String key, boolean value)`

+    Creates a child element of boolean type.

+- `void addNumber(String key, double value)`

+    Creates a child element of numeric type.

+- `void addString(String key, String value)`

+    Creates a child element of string type.

+- `JsonArray createArray(String key)`

+    Creates an empty array as a child of this object.
+    A reference to the created array is returned so that it can be filled in later.

+- `JsonObject createObject(String key)`

+  Creates an empty object as a child of this object.
+  A reference to the created object is returned so that it can be filled in later.